About

 Our goal is not simply to sell pearls.
 We aim to provide our wholesale partners with direct access to a trusted source, transparent grading, exceptional quality, and a level of traceability that is increasingly difficult to find in today's pearl market.

-Unlike many pearls that pass through multiple brokers, exporters, and intermediaries before reaching a jeweler, many of the pearls we offer come directly from our own farm or from carefully selected partner farms whose practices and quality standards we know intimately.
+Unlike many pearls that pass through multiple brokers and intermediaries, the pearls we offer come directly from our own farm or from carefully selected partner farms whose practices and quality standards we know intimately.

 From Wild Oyster to Tahitian Pearl

 Unlike many forms of aquaculture, pearl farming starts with wild oysters.
-Our oysters begin life as microscopic free-swimming plankton drifting through the lagoon.
-After several weeks, they develop shells and search for a surface to attach themselves to.
+Our oysters begin life as microscopic free-swimming plankton drifting through the lagoon, eventually settling and growing in the clear waters of Ahe over two and a half years.

 The Art and Science of Pearl Cultivation

-While most pearl farms rely on nuclei produced from freshwater mussels harvested in North America, Kamoka pioneered the use of mother-of-pearl nuclei produced from Pinctada margaritifera and Pinctada maxima oysters.
-Independent testing by the Tahitian Pearl Farming Board found that these nuclei produced significantly higher percentages of top-grade pearls while reducing pressure on vulnerable freshwater mussel populations.
+Kamoka pioneered the use of mother-of-pearl nuclei produced from Pinctada margaritifera and Pinctada maxima oysters.
+Independent testing found that these nuclei produced significantly higher percentages of top-grade pearls while reducing pressure on vulnerable freshwater mussel populations.

 Harvesting the Pearl